akgunberk/image-search/README.md

 This project use normalize.scss of CRA for normalization and css modules for any other components.
 So, if you need to style your component, add styles.module.scss in component folder.

-For any other questions, first of all, please keep folder structure and conventions steady in project.
-If you have any other improvements or questions feel free to contact me.
+For any other questions or other improvements - first of all, please keep folder structure and conventions steady in project- feel free to contact me.